 Westwood Hills Nature Center, 8300 W. Franklin Ave., St. Louis Park

 Children, teens and community members can gather to “get to know each other, cultivate trusting relationships and learn about diverse backgrounds, cultures, perspectives and lived experiences.”
 4-7pm, FREE.
-Registration Required.
+Registration required.

 Martin Luther King Day At Your Own Pace: